 Cultivate your first nature

 All the time, your instincts are telling you what you need to know.
-All you have to do is, listen.
+All you have to do is, listen

-Man and woman arguing Right from childhood, we learn to react.
+Right from childhood, we learn to react.
 We observe how grown-ups react to everything around them: news, events, other people and their circumstances—even the weather!
 So we start to believe that reacting is natural and gradually, it becomes our second nature.

 But that's what it is—our 'second' nature, implying that it is secondary or acquired, not our own.
 Reaction has an external connotation, meaning that something external causes us to think or act in a certain way.